alpaddesai/FoundationsOfSoftwareEngineering/README.md

-## Foundations of Software Engineering
+## Software Product Development Life Cycle

-The project provides an introduction to foundations of software engineering.
+The project provides an introduction to software product development lifecycle

 Confidential information is not displayed.
 All images are custom by Alpa D Desai or a reference is provided.